 2. Escalate the complaint

-Should you feel your complaint hasn’t been taken seriously or resolved to your satisfaction you can request an escalation to a more senior level.
+If you feel the complaint hasn’t been taken seriously or satisfactorily resolved you can request an escalation to a more senior level.

 The complaints procedure should provide more detail, but typically it’s as straightforward as explaining that you're not happy with what you've been told so far, and asking for the complaint to be escalated.
-What happens at this stage will depend on the ISPs complaint handling guidelines but often it will be reviewed by a supervisor or manager in customer services who will decide whether it should be passed to a specific department or senior member of staff.
+What happens at this stage will depend on the ISPs complaint handling guidelines.
+Often it will be reviewed by a supervisor or manager in customer services who will decide whether it should be passed to a specific department or senior member of staff.

 3. Accept the resolution or request a deadlock letter